City Island, Bronx: Activities

-Local businesses and attractions
+Local points of interest

 The island is famous for its seafood restaurants; lobster is a popular specialty.
-Over 30 eating establishments compete for business, ranging from fast food (Johnny's Reef), to The Lobster Box, to The Black Whale, famous for its desserts.
-The Snug is an Irish pub connected to the City Island Diner.
 While a few of the restaurants close during the winter months, most are open year-round.

 The City Island Nautical Museum displays maritime artifacts and antiques.
 It is located at 190 Fordham Street and is open only on Saturday and Sunday afternoons (other times by appointment).
-Admission is five dollars and there is a small gift shop.
-The building was PS17 in its prior life.
+Admission is eight dollars, and there is a small gift shop.
+The museum is located in the PS17 building, a historic school building built in 1897 before the City Island Bridge.

-The Island has landmarks such as the Samuel Pell Mansion on City Island Avenue, near St. Mary Star of the Sea Church.
+The island has landmarks, such as the Samuel Pell Mansion on City Island Avenue, near St. Mary Star of the Sea Church.
 It is where Arsenic and Old Lace was filmed for TV in 1969.
 There are a number of old Victorian mansions located throughout City Island, mostly on the Sound side, complete with tall pointy spires and gables with gazebos, such as Delmours Point on Tier Street.

-The City Island Theater Group is the local community theater that produces shows year round.
+The City Island Theater Group, a local community theater established in 1999, produces shows year round.

-City Island Gold Honey is produced by honeybees from the six hive apiary of the Kheck-Gannon family on Minnieford Avenue.
-It is marketed by the Kaleidoscope Gallery.
-Apiary tours and Beekeeping lessons are available.